pixeloven/pixeloven/packages/pixeloven/cli-addon-stylelint/README.md

-# @pixeloven-core/cli-addon-ts-lint
+# @pixeloven-core/cli-addon-stylelint

-> Pixel Oven generators
+> Pixel Oven stylelint

 See our website [PixelOven](https://www.pixeloven.com/) for more information or our [issues](https://github.com/pixeloven/pixeloven/issues) board to report issues associated with this package.